 Invisible Me: May Is Lupus Awareness Month

 Chivalry and Lupus Awareness Month feel similar to me, strange as it may sound.
 Both bring attention to me or my disease in a way I am not accustomed to quite yet.
 I am a work in progress.
-Lupus awareness month stirs a similar unreasonable gut-reaction.
+Lupus Awareness Month stirs a similarly unreasonable gut reaction.
 Because of my past, I am accustomed to being as invisible as the disease I battle.

 So, there you go.
 I don’t do that.
 But when asked, I take the time to explain what Lupus is doing to me.
 But for some reason, a month later, those same people seem completely surprised to realize I am in a daily battle with this relentless foe.

 “It can affect your breathing?
 Oh wow.
-Didn’t know it could do that.
-You should take this herb I take which boosts the immune system.”
+I didn’t know it could do that.
+You should take this herb I take, which boosts the immune system.”